Should we be scared our jobs are going to be replaced by AI?

 We’re a long way from being fully replaced by robots, in my opinion.
 But AI is infiltrating more and more industries and rapidly changing the way we work.

-Jane is already handling tasks that myself and other team members would typically be responsible for.
+Capacity is already handling tasks that myself and other team members would typically be responsible for.

 As I watch the AI revolution unfold at the desk across from me (literally), it’s difficult to ignore what’s coming.